 - There are as more than 35 jobs to tick of the to-do list in the months before leaving for a sabbatical.

 What is a Sabbatical?

 A sabbatical is a period of extended time off agreed between you and your employer, usually between three and twelve months.

 Extended breaks of up to five years are uncommon but not unusual, but these tend to be classed as ‘career breaks’, and often involve a break of service.

-Will I get Paid?
+Will I get Paid for my Sabbatical?

-Sabbaticals are generally unpaid, but are in some circumstances offered as a paid benefit.
+Sabbaticals are generally unpaid but are in some circumstances offered as a paid benefit.
 Paid sabbaticals are most often seen in the academic field, where time is taken off from regular work search as teaching to focus on research, or writing a book.
 These sabbaticals are often applied for, with a competitive process in place to weigh up the proposed value of the time to the institution.

 Common terms that can use to determine eligibility for a sabbatical, and may result in its refusal are: